 The Deer and Elk licenses issued as part of a General Combination license are valid throughout the state.
 However, some areas of the state have restrictions and limitations.
 Applicants intending to hunt in a limited district must submit an application for a special permit.
 Refer to the regulations for specific details.
-The application deadline was March 15, 2013.
+The application deadline is March 15, 2014.

 Combination licenses that have been returned for a refund are resold through the Alternate’s List.
 The sign-up period starts shortly after the drawing in late April and closes mid-May.